 - A patient develops a wound infection at the site of an incision hernia repair performed ten weeks previously.
 Computed tomography shows an area of inflammation.
 Wound exploration under general anesthesia reveals a sponge.

 Why Do Cases of Retained Surgical Items Happen?

 The problem can affect any surgical specialty and any surgical procedure.
 Unsurprisingly, patients undergoing emergency procedures are most at risk.
-However, even those who have routine procedures can have this problem if the surgical team encounters complications that create a chaotic operating environment.
+However, even those who undergo routine procedures can have this problem if the surgical team encounters complications that create a chaotic operating environment.

-As shown in some studies, patients with a high body mass index are more likely to be affected by retained surgical objects.
+Some studies show that patients with a high body mass index are more likely to be affected by retained surgical objects.
 However, the specific reason for this is unknown.